The Causes

 Confusion,

-and irrational behaviour are signs that insufficient oxygen is reaching
+and irrational behaviour are signs that insufficient oxygen

-the brain.
-One of the methods for testing yourself for HAPO is to
+is reaching the brain.
+One of the methods for testing yourself

-check your recovery time after exertion.
+for HAPO is to check your recovery time after exertion.

 In cases of HAPO, immediate descent of around 600 metres (2,000

 feet) is a necessary life-saving measure.
-Anyone suffering from
+Anyone suffering

 Have

-you, or someone you know, ever suffered from HAPO or HAPE (high
+you, or someone you know, ever suffered from HAPO or HAPE

-altitude pulmonary oedema/edema)?
+(high altitude pulmonary oedema/edema)?
 Then join the "International

-HAPE Database" a registry of previous HAPE sufferers worldwide
+HAPE Database" a registry of previous HAPE sufferers

 High

-Altitude Cerebral Oedema (HACO)
+Altitude Cerebral Oedema (HACO/HACE)

-HACO is the result
+HACO is

-of the swelling of brain tissue from fluid leakage.
+the result of the swelling of brain tissue from fluid leakage.

-Symptoms of HACO
+of HACO include:-

 It

 generally occurs after a week or more at high altitude.
-Severe instances
+Severe

-600 metres (2,000 feet) is a necessary lifesaving measure.
-There
+descent of around 600 metres (2,000 feet) is a necessary lifesaving

-but these require proper training in their use.
+in the field, but these require proper training in their use.

 Anyone suffering